Casey Sayles: St. Louis BattleHawks

 In October 2019, Sayles was drafted by the St. Louis BattleHawks via the 2020 XFL draft.
 He was picked up in the first round of Phase 3: Defensive Front Seven.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Winnipeg Blue Bombers

 Sayles signed with the Winnipeg Blue Bombers of the CFL on April 5, 2021.
 He played for two seasons with the Blue Bombers where he won a Grey Cup in 2021 and became a free agent upon the expiry of his contract on February 14, 2023.

 Hamilton Tiger-Cats

 On February 15, 2023, it was announced that Sayles had signed with the Hamilton Tiger-Cats.
 On November 8, 2023, Sayles was named a CFL All-Star, after leading the team in quarterback sacks and tackles for loss.
+On January 8, 2026, Sayles was released by the Tiger-Cats after having spent three seasons with the team.

+BC Lions

+On January 13, 2026, Sayles signed a two-year contract with the BC Lions.